Sydney: one of Australia’s largest cities renowned for its historic landmarks like the Opera House and Harbour Bridge.

 Not only is the beach stunning, with its fine, white sand and deep blue waters, but the town of Bondi is adorable and features a lot of great bars and restaurants.

 You can lay out at the beach in the afternoon sunning yourself and then head to one of the eateries for happy hour.
-Win-win.
+Day made.

-In addition, there’s a coastal walk from Bondi Beach to Coogee Beach (or vice versa) which is extremely pretty.
-(If you’re into that sort of thing.)
+Furthermore, there’s a coastal walk from Bondi Beach to Coogee Beach (or vice versa) which is extremely pretty (if you don’t mind a bit of a hike!).

 Alternatively, you can just head to Coogee Beach INSTEAD of Bondi for a much quieter, more peaceful vibe.